-Desert Diamond’s partnership allows Kambi Group — a business-to-casinos operator that specializes in odds compiling, customer intelligence and risk management solutions to casino operators — to enter the competitive Arizona sportsbooks and betting apps marketplace.
+Desert Diamond’s partnership allows Kambi Group — a business-to-casinos operator that specializes in odds compiling, customer intelligence and risk management solutions to casino operators — to enter the competitive Arizona betting apps marketplace.

 It also allows the Tohono O’odham Nation to use Kambi Group’s kiosks and “Bring Your Own Device” technology, which Desert Diamond Casinos & Entertainment CEO Mike Bean called a game-changer in a company press release.

 “We are delighted to sign this multi-year agreement with Kambi, which has a proven track record in sportsbook provision across the globe,” Bean said in the release.
 “This exciting partnership provides Desert Diamond with the ability to leverage its long standing, well-regarded brand to provide our guests with a leading sports betting product across multiple channels.”

 For Kambi Group CEO Kristian Nylén, the opportunity to partner with Desert Diamond and bring the company’s offerings to customers in Arizona was a no-brainer.

 “We are very proud to partner with Desert Diamond Casinos & Entertainment, a deal which further strengthens Kambi’s strong relationship with tribal casino operators,” Nylén said in the release.
 “We look forward to working with them closely to deliver high-quality and exciting sports betting experiences to both its on-property patrons and online customers in the state of Arizona.”